alisson-t-bucchi/qa-skill-test-ambevtech/README.md

 ---

 ## 📌 6.
 Conclusion
-This plan covers the essential flows required by the Rx Redefined company test.
+This plan covers the essential flows required by the AmbevTech QA position test.
 Additional cases can be added as needed to cover more user scenarios.

 🚀 **Happy Testing!
 Created with 💖 by Alisson Bucchi**